NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-3-executing-workflows.md

 Here we get information about when the workflow was executed, how long it ran, its run name, whether it succeeded or not and what command was used to run it.
-You can also use `nextflow log <run name>` to show each task that was executed for that run.
+You can also use `nextflow log <run name>` to show the work subfolder of each task that was executed for that run.
 We can, however, get even more detailed information about the latest run by looking into the `.nextflow.log` file!

 * Look into the latest log by typing `less .nextflow.log`.